- Location: New Jersey

 Limitations on Required Repairs

-If your vehicle fails the reinspection and you can provide receipts proving that you have spent at least $450 to reduce the vehicle's emissions, and that it passed an idle test, you could qualify for a waiver.
-To do this, you must take your vehicle to a State Inspection Station, bringing your initial Vehicle Inspection Report and the new Vehicle Inspection Report given to you at the reinspection.
+If your vehicle fails the reinspection and you can provide receipts proving that you have spent a certain amount to reduce the vehicle's emissions, and that it passed an idle test, you could qualify for a waiver.
+To do this, you must take your vehicle to a Station Inspection facility , bringing your initial Vehicle Inspection Report and the new Vehicle Inspection Report given to you at the reinspection.
 You will also need to take your emissions-related repair receipts.

 The waiver threshold includes the costs (parts and labor) to have the emissions-related problem repaired by a certified Emissions Repair Facility.
 Since certain air pollution equipment on your vehicle is required by federal law, repairing or replacing emissions system components that have been tampered with or are missing is not covered by the waiver.